osullivan23/Sentiment-Analysis-News-Channels-YouTube-API-Project/README.md

 - Natural Language Toolkit (nltk)
 - Pandas

+## Key Results
+- Title, Description, Comment sentiment for each News Channel
+- Distribution of views, comments, likes for each video
+- Plots showing sentiment vs views.
+Showing the sentiment which leads to the most views for each channel.
+- Word clouds showing the most used title words of each channel.
+Some use more distressing words than others, e.g. terror, bombing, kidnapping.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code as needed.
 Contributions are welcome!